ejscribner/couchbase-tutorials/tutorial/markdown/mobile/dart-flutter-replication-app-services/dart-flutter-replication-app-services.md

 In order to start replication with Couchbase Capella App Services, you will need to know the hostname of the Couchbase Capella App Services instance.
 You can find this by logging into <a target="_blank" rel="noopener noreferrer" href="https://cloud.couchbase.com/">Couchbase Capella</a>.

-* Click on `App Services` in the left side navigation menu
+* Click on `App Services` from the tab navigation menu

 * Click on your `Trial - App Services` instance